hemaris-tr/BMWC/README.md

 # BMWC
 Better Morrowind Collisions is a collection of meshes with improved collision shapes.
-Environments will be easier to navigate and less prone to unexpectedly block spells and ranged attacks.
+Environments will be easier to navigate and less likely to unexpectedly block spells and ranged attacks.